 MacEwan International offers a range of services to help international students be successful in their studies.
-International advisors assist students with understanding their program of study and the Canadian university environment as well as how to access additional academic, social, and career support services.
+International Student Specialists assist students with understanding their program of study, the Canadian university environment, immigration compliance and regulations, as well as how to access additional academic, social, and career support services.

 - English language proficiency requirements (see MacEwan.ca/ELP).

 - Professional Development program (one-year certificate programs for international students) information and admission requirements can be found at MacEwan.ca/SCEInternational